 Hyren wished he could have stayed in that moment forever, but the cold and rain were clearly taking their toll on his companions.
 “Let’s find some shelter,” he said, standing up and guiding them back into the relative protection of the trees.
 True, he had no idea what might be lurking there, but right now it seemed a better option than continuing to endure the elements, and Blynn and Terra had gone most of the night without sleep.
-Even Hyren was starting to feel the pull on his strength.
+Even Hyren’s strength had started to ebb.

 They found sanctuary in the immense hollow of an ancient tree, big enough to comfortably house even Hyren’s bulk.
 There, they huddled together to keep warm while they listened to the storm move on to dispense its wrath elsewhere.
 The thunder faded, the wind died, and gradually they were left with only the splash of countless drops of water filtering through foliage.
 And all the while the world slowly lightened until the morning reached a filmy twilight, mist still brooding over the forest floor.

 Hyren found himself feeling less and less proud of what he had accomplished under Sloth.
 They didn’t even feel like accomplishments at all.
 Hyren knew he’d just been hurting people and spreading the rule of a tyrant.
 That wasn’t what he wanted anymore.
 He just wanted to look out for his two best friends.

 But Sloth had ways of finding him, Hyren remembered with a chill up his spine.
 The overlord’s words from long ago echoed in the commander’s head.
 Hyren knew Sloth well enough that he did not doubt Sloth had ways to get revenge if Hyren ever betrayed him.